 Some neighborhoods may seem central, and the hotels might even have good reviews, but you should still consider avoiding them when possible.

-- Intendente- This area sees a little more homeless than you want to see walking alone at night.
-Not to be worried if you do end up staying in this neighborhood, just be more vigilant.
+- Intendente- This area sees a little more homelessness than you want to see walking alone at night.
+Don’t worry if you do end up staying in this neighborhood; just be more vigilant.

-- Martim Moniz- Located north of Baixa-Chiado, and not a wildly unsafe area, but an area to avoid if possible.
-If you find yourself here during the day you are not to worry, there are just nicer areas to stay where you would feel more comfortable.
+- Martim Moniz– Located north of Baixa-Chiado, and not a wildly unsafe area, but an area to avoid if possible.
+If you find yourself here during the day, you don’t have to worry; there are just nicer areas to stay where you would feel more comfortable.

 - Chelas– If you are aiming to stay central, you won’t even come across Chelas.
 Located just east of the airport, it is a neighborhood that has social housing and has had more issues in recent years.